Fredrik Bajers Vej 5

 There are three basic types of information that must always be clearly stated in a complaint: WHO, WHAT and WHY.

 Include your full name, programme of study, your current semester, your address and e-mail address.
 If you have a Danish CPR number, please include this as well.
+It is also important that you send your complaint from your AAU Student mail, as all written communication between you and AAU must be secure.

 If the complaint is from more than one student, all students who are part of the complaint must sign it.